raganwald/raganwald.github.com/index.md

 ### conference bio

-> "Raganwald" is proof that somewhere, a village is missing its idiot.
+> Reginald "Raganwald" Braithwaite is proof that somewhere, a village is missing its idiot.
 Either that, or a combinatory forest is missing its Idiot Bird, nobody is really sure.
 His interests include constructing surreal numbers, deconstructing hopelessly egocentric nulls, and celebrating the joy of programming.

 ### disclaimer